pycom/pycom-documentation/firmwareapi/pycom/network/lora/pymesh.md

 #### mesh.leader\(\)

-Returns information about Leader, or more generaly about current Pymesh.
+Returns information about Leader of the current Pymesh. can be called

 The following details are returned:
 * part_id - partition id, the Pymesh internal network address.